Hair Salon Perm Burn Injury Lawyer

 Burns from Improper Application of Hair Care Products Such as Perms or Straighteners

-There are many hair styling procedures that a commonly performed using chemicals that can cause severe perm burn injury to the scalp if they are not applied by your hair stylist carefully and safely.
 The “Brazilian Blowout” is probably the most well-known hair procedure that can leave perm burns if not performed correctly.
 It is also known as: Brazilian Hair Straightening Perm, Brazilian Keratin Treatment, Coppola Keratin Straightening, Keratin Complex Treatment, Liquid Keratin, and Global Keratin.
-Other beauty shop procedures that may result in scalp burns may include hair bleaching, hair lightening, hair dying or hair straightening perms a/k/a “relaxing perms.
+Other beauty shop procedures that may result in scalp burns may include hair bleaching, hair lightening, hair dying, or hair straightening perms a/k/a “relaxing perms.

-There are several reasons perm burns may occur.
+There are several reasons perm burns may occur, including toxic chemicals in the product, allergic reactions to the product, over-application, and the release of formaldehyde due to heat application to certain products.
 First and foremost, the chemicals being used are known to have toxic properties.
-Chemicals such as lye, formaldehyde and calcium hydroxide can cause severe scalp burns if not handled with care.
+Chemicals such as lye, formaldehyde, and calcium hydroxide can cause severe scalp burns if not handled with care.
 There is a reason your cosmetologist wears rubber gloves and pulls the hair through a protective cap or wraps it in foil to prevent the chemical from touching the skin.

 Second, people can have allergic and/or toxic reactions to the chemicals.
 Chemicals and minerals in your hair and scalp may have an adverse reaction to the chemicals used in the hair care procedure being performed.
 Many of the chemicals used in these products have Material Safety Data Sheets—documents required to be filed with the government when potential hazardous and/or toxic chemicals are being used.

-Lastly, even thought these products have claimed to be “formaldehyde free” in their labeling, some of them are misleading.
+Lastly, even though these products have claimed to be “formaldehyde-free” in their labeling, some of them are misleading.
 Many of them, when heated with a blow drier, release formaldehyde.
 The Federal Drug Administration has gone after companies for years and there has even been a class action over this.
 Formaldehyde is a chemical known to cause skin irritation and severe burns.
 Knowing that these products can result in burns and are often not properly labeled, your hair-stylist should realize the importance of a strand test.
+If the do not and they cause you to be burned, call a perm burn injury lawyer in Houston, TX for a free consultation.

 - you normally consume well-water (which tends to have more iron);